mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> result_1
     'Anglia'

 By default, the function relies on `difflib`_ - a Python built-in module - to perform the task.
-Alternatively, we could also make use of an open-source package, `FuzzyWuzzy`_, via setting the parameter ``processor='fuzzywuzzy'``:
+Alternatively, we could also make use of an open-source package, `FuzzyWuzzy`_, via setting the parameter ``method='fuzzywuzzy'``:

 .. _`FuzzyWuzzy`: https://pypi.org/project/fuzzywuzzy/
 .. _`difflib`: https://docs.python.org/3/library/difflib.html